Imagen dinámica

 Creative and colorful drawings

-It’s perfectly possible to be a skilled drawer without considering oneself particularly creative, and vice versa.
+It’s perfectly possible to be a skilled drawer without considering yourself particularly creative, and vice versa.
 Many technically brilliant artists work by accurately reproducing what they see, while others, perhaps less skilled in technique, stand out for the originality of their ideas and concepts.

 Drawing can be a powerful tool in creative work without necessarily being an expression of overflowing creativity.
 For example, architects and designers use drawing as a means to visualize and communicate complex ideas, a process that combines technical skill with creative thinking.